sokistar24/7088_cem/Readme.md

 ### Prerequisites
-For the RL section of the lab, you will need to have anaconda or mini conda already installed: the Anaconda_setup.pdf include a step by step guid on installation of anaconda and creating a virtual environment
+For the RL section of the lab, you will need to have anaconda or mini conda already installed: the Anaconda_guide.md include a step by step guid on installation of anaconda and creating a virtual environment

 ### Installing Dependencies
 The codes for the lab can be found in Aula under the CNN and RL section alternatively clone this repo